 Welcome to the EFI Technology website.
 EFI Technology was founded in 1988 with its headquarters located in Torrance, California.
 It is globally recognized as a leader in the development and manufacture of Engine Control Systems, Ignitions, Data Acquisition products and innovative software.

 The company specializes in electronic design and manufacture, software development and engineering services for the aerospace & defense industry, high performance vehicles, motorsport applications and performance enthusiasts around the world.

 Its latest Power to Win 9.0 software suite has been specifically designed to enhance the process and development of engine tuning and calibration.
 Chassis tuning and engine performance at the track can be accurately studied using the powerful new data analysis application.

 New for the 2017 season is our latest generation of high performance ECU products called the R Series.
 These products are fully sequential injection and ignition systems with a wide range of integrated chassis control functions.

-The R16 ECU features 16 Sequential Injector Drives, fully integrated Transmission and Converter Control, 8 stage Nitrous with Water Injection, Nitrous Auto Purge, Automatic Chute Release, Shock Control and more.
+The R8 ECU features 8 Sequential Injector and Ignition Drives, fully integrated 6 Speed Transmission and Converter Control, 8 stage Nitrous with Water Injection, Nitrous Auto Purge, Automatic Chute Release, Shock Controls and more.

 These ECU's are all wireless and use Bluetooth technology for all laptop or tablet communications.
 (USB is also available) The R series ECU's are programmed using our latest advanced Power to Win 9.0 software platform designed for Win 8/10 64 bit PC operating systems.
 Click HERE to download a free trial version of Power to Win 9.0.